Stephen Danz & Associates Fights for the Rights of Injured Employees

 Workers compensation.
 Employees who are injured while working or need to stop working because of an occupational illness have the right to get 2/3 of their lost wages until they can return to the work and to have their medical bills paid.
 Employees with permanent disabilities may be entitled to additional benefits.
 Employees may also be entitled to vocational benefits so that they can learn for a new job.

 Intellectual property.
 Our San Bernardino attorneys aggressively fight employers who wrongfully accuse employees of misappropriating trade secrets and other types of intellectual property

-If you were wrongfully terminated, aren’t getting the pay you deserve, or are being treated different than other employees, the San Bernardino office of Stephen Danz & Associates is ready to help you get justice by enforcing your rights.
-Please us (877)-789-9707 to speak with one of our caring attorneys.
+If you were wrongfully terminated, aren’t getting the pay you deserve, or are being treated differently than other employees, the San Bernardino office of Stephen Danz & Associates is ready to help you get justice by enforcing your rights.
+Please call us at (877)-789-9707 to speak with one of our caring attorneys.